isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-This makes the function's ownership sharing explicit.
+This makes the function’s ownership sharing explicit.

 ##### Example, good